-Shared Parental Leave (SPL) is a new legal entitlement for eligible parents of babies due, or children placed for adoption, on or after 5 April 2015.
-The intention behind the new scheme is to allow families more choice as to how they look after their children in the first year.
+Shared Parental Leave (SPL) is a legal entitlement for eligible parents of babies due, or children placed for adoption.
+The intention behind the scheme is to allow families more choice as to how they look after their children in the first year.
 The regulations are detailed and complex.
 Acas have issued a good practice guide and the government has set up an online tool to help workers determine their entitlements to leave and pay.

-Under the new scheme, employees will have the same rights to maternity leave and ordinary paternity leave as at present but Additional Paternity Leave will be abolished.
-Instead, where the eligibility criteria are met, mothers will be able to convert up to 50 weeks of their maternity leave and 37 weeks of their statutory maternity pay into SPL and pay, and share it with their partner.
-SPL will allow parents to share caring responsibilities evenly, taking time off together if they choose or have one parent taking the main caring role.
+Under the scheme, employees have the same rights to maternity leave and ordinary paternity leave but it abolished Additional Paternity Leave.
+Instead, where the eligibility criteria are met, mothers can convert up to 50 weeks of their maternity leave and 37 weeks of their statutory maternity pay into SPL and pay, and share it with their partner.
+SPL allows parents to share caring responsibilities evenly, taking time off together if they choose or have one parent taking the main caring role.
 Unlike maternity/adoption leave, eligible employees can stop and start their SPL and return to work between periods of leave.
 Each eligible parent is able to submit three notices booking periods of leave (although an employer may allow more).

 SPL can be taken by a mother and someone who is either the child’s father or the mother’s spouse, civil partner or partner, and who has the main responsibility for caring for the child (other than the mother).
 “Partner” means a person living with the child’s mother and the child in an enduring family relationship.